-Let's talk fiber and the importance of getting enough of it in your diet!
+Let's talk about fiber and the importance of getting enough of it in your diet!

 In case you missed it: Camila and Rachel Beller went LIVE on Instagram (click here for the video) and Rachel had some amazing tips for us when it comes to fiber and why we all need to have enough of it in our diet.

 Look for the long road and set yourself up for success.
-Each step we take has a cumulative effect towards better health!
+Each step we take has a cumulative effect on better health!

 What to know about fiber: